flags at mount rushmore

 Conclusion

 The Atlas helps give a clear understanding of each state’s potential for CDR in a number of areas, but more steps are necessary.
 Once state policymakers have explored what approaches may be best suited for their states and what policies and regulations will help enable those approaches, they should further research the possibility to do CDR in their states and what specific policy gaps they can fill to enable different CDR approaches.
-Lastly, for guidance on how to create state CDR policy that is focused on efficiently creating safe, supported CDR, policymakers should look to RMI’s upcoming blog on State CDR Policy Principles.
+Lastly, for guidance on how to create state CDR policy that is focused on efficiently creating safe, supported CDR, policymakers should look to RMI’s blog on State CDR Policy Principles.

 Explore The State CDR Atlas Data